Kushagra-Yadav/GFG-POTD/README.md

 We have an answer already (started from 0)
 Now when head is traversed and we reach a particular head now we left shift the ans by 1 and then add the data of head for shifted position  and continue the process till NULL is reached.
 }}
 {{
+04-02-2024
+First remove the leading zeroes in both LL
+Now calculate the length of both
+We will keep h1 as larger number if first LL length is greater than second LL this is what we wanted else if first LL is less than second LL we swap them else it will be equal length :
+                               Now we traverse the head until both pointer are equal when WHEN loop break and both pointer point to NULL means both num are equal else there will be diffence in values :
+                                                                        Again if first LL value is less than second LL value we swap
+ Now we reverse both LL
+ Now traverse from beginning of 1st LL and store its start in prev_start and if 2nd LL is not null so x=value else x=0 if value of 1st LL pointer is less than x than value+10-x will be stored in 1st LL pointer value and we move to next 1st LL and subtract its value by 1 else we just subtract 1st LL pointer - 2nd LL pointer and store in first LL pointer and next 1st LL pointer if 2nd LL pointer is not null we move next when h1 is traversed now answer is stored in reverse fashion from prev_start;
+ we reverse the prev_start and remove leading zeroes if new head point NULL so return new Node(0) else new head

+}}

+{{
 16-01-2024